PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 straight-line context-owned extraction.
 Focused and complete affected characterization report `1 passed, 1 xfailed` and `29 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.

+The latest checkpoint extracts fallback precision and unbound-input cleanup into one context-owned stage.
+The frozen no-layout pass context retains the recursively rebuilt fallback ModelIR and active diagnostics object; the owner then calls precision cleanup before model-only unbound repair and returns both raw results unchanged and by identity.

+Only the two observation-only lowerer assignments are replaced.
+The fallback post-placeholder topology checkpoint and indexed Conv-input summary remain the immediate boundaries, while both compatibility wrappers and the independent final-primary precision route remain intact.
+Focused `3`, affected `31`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+TensorFlow isolation, default direct conversion, `-cotof`, and the exactly 128-ID/128-owner phase store are unchanged; the unconsumed-result inventory decreases from 49 to 48.